Library Policies

 - Staff should always prioritize their own safety as well as the safety of other staff and patrons.

-- In the absence of a law enforcement officer, two staff members should always be present when approaching the individual(s) violating the Code of Conduct.
+- Two staff members should always be present when approaching the individual(s) violating the Code of Conduct.

 - Remain professional and calm in addressing the patron(s).
 Identify yourself as a library employee and ask to speak to the patron(s) in private.
 Remain non-aggressive and avoid any physical contact.